LaurentGENTY/LIARA-RFID-data-retrieving/README.md

       WARNING : if you use this method, you won't be able to interact with previous graphs

       This step will generate all the resulted graphs we talked before in the folder : `WebSocketClientCSharp\WebSocketClient\WebSocketClient\bin\Debug\xp\data`

+      - You have to choose your object such as : Sel, Chaudron1, Bocal_Pates1... and if there are enough data to generate graphs and stuff (78 files of data and the directory) then you will be able to generate the data.

+      - Now, you have to choose the antenna you want to use to generate the resulted data.
+You can now enter a number between 1 and 8 (for the first version of the program, only the first 4 antennas are working) Indeed, during your data retrieving you were able to choose an antenna.
+But in the resulted csv files, there are all the antennas.
+So, if you want to use a particular antenna : for instance you want to generate all the graphs of the previous csv files for the antenna number 3, you can do it.

+      WARNING !!! : during your data retrieving you chose a specific antenna.
+Whichs means, all your data are based on your antenna choice.
+MAKE SURE TO CHOOSE THE SAME ANTENNA FOR YOUR DATA RETRIEVING AND YOUR GENERATION OF DIFFERENT GRAPHS : if you chose the antenna number 1 for your data retrieving, make sure you choose the antenna number 1 for your graphs.

       - Now you can find different resulted files, such as :
         - `WebSocketClientCSharp\WebSocketClient\WebSocketClient\bin\Debug\xp\data` :